 The Testicular Cancer Foundation provides education and support to young adult men to raise awareness about testicular cancer, the #1 cancer among men ages 15 – 35.
 Testicular Cancer Foundation education materials include shower cards, brochures, a website, and an iPhone/iPad app.
 Additionally, the Testicular Cancer Foundation invests significant time helping families, speaking to groups and sharing its mission and resources with the medical and healthcare communities, schools and wherever groups of young men can be reached.

-ThyCa: Thyroid Cancer Survivors’ Association, Inc. (ThyCa), an international nonprofit organization advised by thyroid cancer specialists.
-ThyCa educates and supports patients and families through its award-winning web site, support groups, person-to-person support, free newsletter and free downloadable low-iodine cookbook, and free materials in English, Chinese, French, and Spanish.
-ThyCa sponsors webinars, seminars, workshops, and an annual international 3-day conference, as well as Thyroid Cancer Awareness Month, year-round awareness programs for early detection, and thyroid cancer research funds and research grants.
+ThyCa: Thyroid Cancer Survivors’ Association, Inc. is an international nonprofit organization advised by thyroid cancer specialists.
+ThyCa educates and supports anyone affected by a thyroid cancer diagnosis through our comprehensive website, free downloadable handbooks on all types of thyroid cancer and low-iodine diet cookbook, and our support services.
+ThyCa sponsors webinars, seminars, workshops, and our annual international 3-day conference, as well as Thyroid Cancer Awareness Month, year-round awareness programs for early detection, and thyroid cancer research funds and research grants.